Charlie Tayler Waterwheel

 After standing immobile for a number of years, the Waterwheel was refurbished and put into operation by a group of volunteers in 1988.
 At the same time, a park area was created in cooperation with the Columbine Garden Club whose members continue to maintain the gardens.
 During the reconstruction, contributions were entrusted to the Historical Society of Idaho Springs to be held in trust to cover future maintenance expenses for the waterwheel.
 The waterwheel has long been a part of Clear Creek County history and an Idaho Springs landmark along I-70.

 Engine No. 60 and Coach No. 70

-When the Colorado & Southern Railroad ceased operations to Idaho Springs, the Engine and Coach were deeded to the Clear Creek County.
+When the Colorado & Southern Railroad ceased operations to Idaho Springs, the Engine and Coach were deeded to Clear Creek County.
 They were left standing on a short length of track next to the property at 1800 Miner Street.
 The equipment was eventually given to the City of Idaho Springs.
 The Engine and Coach were moved to their present location behind City Hall in 1987.
 Conservation Trust Funds were used to build the ramp and walkway to allow viewing of the equipment.